reflectoring/reflectoring.github.io/content/blog/2022/2022-02-15-getting-started-with-spring-webflux.md

   * `onSubscribe(Subscription s)`: Gets called automatically when a publisher registers itself and allows the subscription to request data.
   * `onNext(T t)`: Gets called on the subscriber every time it is ready to receive a new message of generic type T.
-  * `onError(Throwable t)`:Iis used to handle the next steps whenever an error is monitored.
+  * `onError(Throwable t)`:Is used to handle the next steps whenever an error is monitored.
   * `onComplete()`: Allows to perform operations in case of successful subscription of data.

   ```java